VadanKhan/CurvefittingResonantPeaks/README.md

 # CurvefittingResonantPeaks
-Algorithm to for 2 parameter data to a resonant peak curve
+Algorithm to curve fit for 2 parameter data to a resonant peak curve